 “You have forgotten”, said the Voice again, “but the last shall be first”.

 And I turned to find that the Shimmering was between myself and the City of Man.
 And it filled my vision.
 Then, suddenly, the image dissolved and another world appeared.

 And I understood that, I was not seeing another planet, so very different from my own, but another time.
 I was looking into Earth’s past, a far different past, millions of years ago.

 “How could we have forgotten,” I asked, “we were never there.”

 Then I was looking at a quiet scene somewhere in prehistoric Africa; and this time and this place was like a grain of sand on an endless seashore.

 Turning back, a mixture of strange feelings washed over me, primeval emotions, their origins long forgotten by humanity.
-For I felt, somehow, that deep within that shadowy jungle wilderness was the birthplace of all of our instinctual fears of darkness and demons; terrors that had remained long after we had driven their real source, animal predators, into extinction and eliminated their forest home.
+For I felt, somehow that, deep within that shadowy jungle wilderness, was the birthplace of all of our instinctual fears of darkness and demons; terrors that had remained long after we had driven their true source, animal predators, into extinction and eliminated their forest home.